Are you looking for the best book for new dads? Look no further than these fifteen great reads for the guy who’ll be a dad any day now.

 Being a great first-time dad doesn’t mean being perfect.
-It means having the tools you need to be a supportive partner during and after pregnancy―which is exactly what “We’re Pregnant!
-The First-Time Dad’s Pregnancy Handbook” is all about.
+It means having the tools you need to be a supportive partner during and after pregnancy.
+Which is precisely what “We’re Pregnant!
+The First-Time Dads Pregnancy Handbook” is all about.

 With a foreword by Steve Young and photos of famous coaches in action, dads will find a wealth of inspiration in these pages.

-The Dad’s Playbook to Labor and Birth is a basic guide for the man who wants to help his partner in labor but who doesn’t want to study obstetrics or question a doctor’s advice, and who may even feel uncomfortable about witnessing a normal birth.
+The Dads Playbook to Labor and Birth is a basic guide for the man who wants to help his partner in labor but who doesn’t want to study obstetrics or question a doctor’s advice, and who may even feel uncomfortable about witnessing a healthy birth.

 WHAT NEW DADS WILL LEARN FROM THIS BOOK: Among other things, this book for new dads offers advice on understanding a woman’s needs by analyzing her personality and tips for the dad who is prone to fainting or nausea.

-WHAT NEW DADS WILL LEARN FROM THIS BOOK: We are expecting!
-The twentieth-anniversary edition of this thoroughly updated and revised parenting classic remains the most informative and reassuring book for expectant fathers everywhere.
+WHAT NEW DADS WILL LEARN FROM THIS BOOK: The twentieth-anniversary edition of this thoroughly updated and revised parenting classic remains the most informative and reassuring book for expectant fathers everywhere.